What is an Environmental Assessment?

 Submitted Draft Environmental Assessment Report to CEAA February 1, 2016.

-CEAA advices that EA Report conforms with EIS guideline requirements and begins a technical review of the document and initiates a 30 day public comment period.
+CEAA advised that the EA Report conforms with EIS guideline requirements commencing a technical review of the document initiating a 30 day public comment period August 11, 2017.

 CEAA will prepare a draft EA report for additional public comment prior to submitting a final EA report to the Federal Minister of Environment.